theory/justatheory/content/post/postgres/mini-summit-two.md

     the world, a relatively low barrier at this point.
 Some of these other things have thousands or millions of extensions.

-*   Yurri: I guess when you put it that way!
+*   Yurii: I guess when you put it that way!
 But I wasn't going to go through all 1000 of them one-at-a-time.

 *   David Wheeler (he/him): No. I posted about this on Ivory a few weeks ago